thaliaarchi/foones-cratylus/README.md

 out other, more complex, processes.

-As in FRACTRAN, each variable can be thought as a register, and rewriting rules can be thought as simple incrementing / decrementing operations on exponents.
+As in FRACTRAN, each variable can be thought as a register, and rewrite rules can be thought as simple incrementing / decrementing operations on exponents.

 Example 2: erasing a variable